 it’s amazing what you can find if you look beyond the original purpose of the piece.
 Glasses, mason jars, sugar bowls and creamers.
 Don’t forget those awkward gravy boats!.
 Soup bowls and tureens.
 Maybe just a platter os 2 with the plants clustered on them.

-I gathered up them all up to see what would suit.
-I also found a tinket covered dish, 2 vintage candy dishes, one on a stem that were Mom’s and a beautiful German ceramic pot, a gift from a dear friend to try out.
+The beautiful German porcelain pot with pink and gold wa a gift from a dear friend.
 We weren’t actually repotting them with new soil so the plants had to fit with the original dirt and shape.
 My tea cups though lovely were too short.
 The white cake stand was added for depth and height to the centerpiece.

 Setting the table